Utah Beach: Moving inland

 The next move for the 4th Division was to begin movement down the three causeways through the flooded farmland behind the beach to link up with the 101st Airborne, who had dropped behind enemy lines before dawn.
 2nd Battalion and several tanks headed down Causeway 1 towards Pouppeville, which they discovered had already been captured by the 3/501st Parachute Infantry Regiment.
 A dozen German infantrymen, trapped between the two Allied forces, surrendered.
 Causeway 2, directly behind La Grande Dune, eventually became the main exit road off the beach.
 Securing this causeway required the capture of Ste.
 Marie du Mont, about 3 mi inland.
 The Germans had blown a small bridge over a culvert, and movement was delayed while engineers made a repair and cleared two inoperable tanks from the road.
 Causeway 2 quickly became congested, so some units opted to walk through the flooded areas beside the road.
 Several hundred defenders were positioned in and around Ste.
 Marie du Mont, including 6th Fallschirmjäger Regiment of the 91st Infantry Division.
 Members of the 506th Parachute Infantry successfully attacked batteries at Holdy and Brécourt Manor and took Ste.
 Marie du Mont in house-to-house and street combat, clearing the way for 8th Infantry, 3rd Battalion to advance up Causeway 2 practically unopposed.
 8th Infantry, 1st Battalion headed up Causeway 3 towards Audouville-la-Hubert, which had already been captured by the 502nd Parachute Infantry.
 As at Pouppeville, enemy soldiers (in this case several dozen) were caught between the two converging forces and had to surrender.

 Meanwhile, 22nd Infantry, 3rd Battalion and five tanks moved north along the beach, tasked with eliminating as many German strongpoints as possible.
 They discovered that tank fire could only destroy the concrete pillboxes via a direct hit on the embrasures, so they called for artillery fire from the naval vessels offshore.
-By evening they had combined with 12th Infantry, who had travelled directly across the flooded fields to a position far short of their target for the day, to form a defensive perimeter on the northern end of the beachhead.
+By evening they had combined with 12th Infantry, who had traveled directly across the flooded fields to a position far short of their target for the day, to form a defensive perimeter on the northern end of the beachhead.
 On the southern end of the beachhead, about 3,000 men of the 6th Fallschirmjäger Regiment moved into position near Saint-Côme-du-Mont, preventing the 501st Parachute Infantry from advancing any further on D-Day.